DavidHe1127/Mr.He_HandBook/CommonTooling/lerna_semantic-release.md

 ### Change Detection

-`lerna` determines a change by checking if the latest commit `HEAD` is pointing at is ahead of last tagged commit.
-If so, it detects a change.
+`lerna` determines a change by comparing target files' snapshot from last tagged commit and from the current commit.
+Note, only commits with annotated tags are used by lerna.
+Lerna will ignore commits with lightweight tags.
+Note lightweight tagging usually happens when tagging commits from web ui or cli without specifying `-a` flag.

 This will conclude a change by `lerna`.
 Note conventional commit message only helps with versioning decision but not change detection.
 ```